gcharters/coffee/README.md

 ```
 docker container rm <container name>
 ```
-You should now be able to loads the `coffee-shop` service's Open API page and call the service.
+You should now be able to load the `coffee-shop` service's Open API page and call the service.
 Give it a try.

 ### Overriding Dev Server Configuration